kadiryazici/ecs/readme.md

 function gameLoop() {
    ...
+   somethingSystem();
-   // you can make systems dynamic, you don't have to keep a reference to the world all the time. somethingSystem();
+   // you can make systems with arguments, you don't have to keep a reference to the world all the time. collisionSystem(world);
-   collisionSystem(world);
    ...

    gameLoop();
 }
 ```

+## Example Project
+You can see a little complicated example in my other repo: [Bomberman Clone](https://github.com/kadiryazici/bomberman)